Shakta Pithas in Maharashtra: Mahalaxmi

 The Mahalaxmi (also known as Ambabai) Temple situated in Kolhapur, Maharashtra, India, is one of the 18 Maha Shakta pithas listed in skanda puran, and one of 52 Shakta pithas according to various Puranas of Hinduism.
 According to these writings, a Shakta pitha is a place associated with Shakti, the Goddess of power.
 This is the place where maa Sati's 3 eyes fell.
 The Kolhapur Shakta pitha is of special religious significance being one of the six places where it is believed that one can either obtain salvation from desires or have them fulfilled.
 Kolhapur Peeth is also known as Karvir Peeth or Shree Peetham.
 Lakhs of devotees visit the temple every year, from all over Maharashtra, Karnataka and Telangana.

 Tulja Bhavani

 Tulja Bhavani Temple is a Hindu temple dedicated to the goddess Durga.
-Goddess Durga live here in her tulja bhavani form.
+Goddess Durga lives here in her tulja bhavani form.
 She is also known as the adishakti.
 She is Maharashtra's guardian goddess [Maharastrachi kulaswamini] of Bharat.
 It is located in Tuljapur in Dharashiv district of Maharashtra and is considered as one of the 51 Shakta pithas.
 It is situated 45 km from Solapur.
 The temple was built in c.
 12th century CE.